Skip to content

 From Schoolhouse to Italian

-Cafe Rustica once a one room schoolhouse and once Billy Chew’s Bill’s Corral is on Valley Road in Basking Ridge. t has a great history!
+Cafe Rustica, once a one-room schoolhouse and Billy Chew’s Bill’s Corral, is on Valley Road in Basking Ridge.
+It has a great history!

-There were more than a few posters on Facebook that shared stories of grabbing beer from Bill’s Corral as early as age 14.
-Jodi noted, “My best friend was on first name basis with the owner of Bill’s Corral.
-We’d be in the car with our fingers crossed she’d get a case.
+There were more than a few posters on Facebook who shared stories of grabbing beer from Bills Corral as early as age 14.
+Jodi noted, “My “best friend was on a first-name basis with the owner of Bills Corral.
+We’d drive the car with our fingers crossed; she got a case.
 The four of us would never finish it and end up having to toss the rest in the woods somewhere!!
-Lol – just getting the case was half the fun.”
+Lol — just getting the case was half the fun.”

-Tim Schott posted this great bumper sticker from Bill’s Corral – Source: Facebook
+Ti” Schott posted this excellent bumper sticker from BillBill’sral – Source: Facebook.

 Bill Chew – Ridge High School class of 1963, the 2nd year after the opening of the school.
 Source: RHS Yearbook 1963

-In another post a Facebooker wrote, ” He was an interesting guy.
+In another post, a Facebooker wrote, ” He was an attractive guy.
 Nice family.
-Chew went to RHS class of 63, I think.
-Played football, too.
+Chew went to the RHS class of 63, I think.
+He played football, too.
 Nice guy and a pretty good football player.
-They were really great about allowing kids skate on their pond.
+They were great about allowing kids to skate on their pond.
 Very welcoming.
-I forget what year it was, but his dad actually choked to death while out for dinner with his wife and neighbors, for their anniversaries.
-I think it was sometime in the early 70s, or before.
-I really can’t recall exactly.
-His mom kept the house and all for a while.
+I forget what year it was, but his dad choked to death while out for dinner with his wife and neighbors for their anniversaries.
+I think it was sometime in the early 70s or before.
+His mom kept the house for a while.
 They owned all the property behind their house.
-There was another house which was Billy‘s and then another house which was rented and had horses and all.
-I believe the property is now all developed with fairly new housing. “
+There was another house, which was rented and had horses.
+I believe the property is now all developed with relatively new housing. “

-FB Post – “Valerie was a bartender at Julio’s (Warren) for three years, my station was right in front of the band.
+FB”Post: “Val”rie was a bartender at JuliJulio’srren) for three years.
+My station was right in front of the band.
 It’s a miracle I can hear.
-Tips were usually a quarter and I appreciated every one.”
-If you were in the downstairs bar at Julio’s while people were dancing upstairs to a band playing ,the fluorescent fixtures in the ceiling would sway.
-Tuesday nights was country/western and they had extra bouncers on.
-Big bouncers.
+Tips were usually a quarter, and I appreciated everyone.”
+If you were in the downstairs bar, people were dancing upstairs to a band playing, and the fluorescent fixtures in the ceiling would sway.
+Tuesday nights were country/western, and they had extra bouncers on—big bouncers.
 Those were the days.

 Peapack/Gladstone

-Peapack and Gladstone have also had their local restaurants turnover many times.
-There was the Limestone Cafe on 89 Main Street which closed in 2010 as the West’s moved on to create the Mockingbird Cafe in Basking Ridge.
-Before it was La Maison Des Poelles, a french fare, and before that it was 89 Main.
+Peapack and Gladstone have also had their local restaurants change hands many times.
+There was the Limestone Cafe on 89 Main Street, which closed in 2010 as the Wests moved on to create the Mockingbird Cafe in Basking Ridge.
+Before that, it was La Maison Des Poelles, a French fare restaurant; before that, it was 89 Main.

-Then there’s the Gladstone Tavern, which looks like it’s been there forever, but before was Chatfields (1989-2009), then before that the Brass Penny.
-The location was originally a 1847 farmhouse.
+Then there’s Gladstone Tavern, which looks like it’s been there forever, but before that was Chatfields (1989-2009), and before that, the Brass Penny.
+The location was originally an 1847 farmhouse.

 The Brass Penny - Gladstone, New Jersey

 The Brass Penny in Gladstone was a staple for the area.
-It is now the location for the Gladstone Tavern.
+It is now the location of the Gladstone Tavern.

-Why restaurants fail is an important reminder how fragile eateries are in a town.
+Why restaurants fail is an important reminder of how fragile eateries are in a town.

-Another hot spot in Bernardsville is the right across the street from the Bernardsville train station.
-If you go look there today you’ll find a great BYO Mediterranean fare called Bistro Seven Three (Bistro 73 – 2010) owned by Afrim Berisha.
-Berisha is partner in The Vine just up the road.
-This is Berisha’s second time around at the same location when it was Grill 73 (2002-2009).
-For one year it was Mia Sorello, an Italian try that moved up from Somerville and only lasted a year before Berisha bought it back.
-Before Grill 73 it also was Florio’s and before that it was the famed Colonial Tavern.
+Another hot spot in Bernardsville is right across the street from the Bernardsville train station.
+If you look there today, you see a great BYO Mediterranean fare called Bistro Seven Three (Bistro 73 – 2010), owned by Afrim Berisha.
+Berisha is a partner in The Vine, just up the road.
+This is at the exact location when it was Grill 73 (2002-2009).
+For one year, it was Mia Sorello, an Italian try who moved up from Somerville and only lasted a year before Berisha repurchased it.
+Before Grill 73, it was FlorFlorio’s; before that, it was the famed Colonial Tavern.

 The Staple Four

-There are only a few establishments that have stood the test of time and remain doing what they started out to do.
-There’s the Bernards Inn (1907) in Bernardsville, The Grain House (building goes back to 1758) at the Old Mill Inn in Basking Ridge and The Pluckemin Inn in Bedminster, a historic name that goes back to Jacob Eoff back in the 1750’s.
-In the 1980’s it used to be a total dive and was rebuilt and reintroduced in 2005 and serves as a higher end restaurant and bar.
-And finally, there’s Delicious Heights in Bedminster which goes all the way back to owners like Charles Pfizer and the historic Mellick family.
-We chose what is best known as Willie’s Tavern as the No.1 Historic Business in the Somerset Hills.
-At the turn of the century was also know as the Bedminster Hotel.
-Rumor has it Willie Howard’s horse is buried in the back parking lot.
+Only a few establishments have stood the test of time and remain doing what they started to do.
+There’s Bernards Inn (1907) in Bernardsville, The Grain House (building goes back to 1758) at the Old Mill Inn in Basking Ridge, and The Pluckemin Inn in Bedminster, a historic name that goes back to Jacob Eoff back in the 17501750’s the 1980s, it used to be a total dive and was rebuilt and reintroduced in 2005.
+It serves as a higher-end restaurant and bar.
+Finally, there is Delicious Heights in Bedminster, which goes back to owners like Charles Pfizer and the historic Mellick family.
+We chose what is best known as WillWillie’sern as the No.1 Historic Business in the Somerset Hills.
+At the turn of the century, it was also known as the Bedminster Hotel.
+Rumor has it Willie HowarHoward’se is buried in the back parking lot.
 (Read that story)

 The Bernards Inn in Bernardsvhille, NJ